fdb/slarg-website/research-week/2025/2025-09-09-mini-symposium-the-political-implications-of-ai.md

   - Symposium
   - future thinking
 ---
 This mini-symposium will be structured around short presentations (20 minutes each) followed by an extended discussion with the audience.
-Contributions will come from **Olya Kudina**, **Nicolas Malevé, Yasmine Erden, Freya van den Boom and Imane Benyecif Khoutoul**.
+Contributions will come from **Olya Kudina**, **Nicolas Malevé, Yasmine Erden, Freya van den Boom.
+Moderated by Imane Benyecif Khoutoul**.

 Together we will ask: